juso40/BLMapEditor/README.md

 of the editor.
 As I continue to add features to the editor I may need to rewrite the map loading/saving.

 ## Dependencies
-This mod depends on [blimgui](https://bl-sdk.github.io/mods/blimgui/) to draw the Editor GUI.
+This mod depends on [blimgui](https://bl-sdk.github.io/mods/blimgui/) and [coroutines](https://bl-sdk.github.io/mods/Coroutines/) to draw the Editor GUI and on [uemath](https://bl-sdk.github.io/mods/UEMathLibrary/) to provide some math functions.

 ## Controls
 Most controls can be rebinded inside the `Modded Keybinds` menu ingame.